Mckings1/mckings/README.md

 <p aligh="left">

-  I'm Maryam, a Front End developer that loves buliding responsive and scalable web apps.
+  I'm , a Front End developer that loves buliding responsive and scalable web apps.

   💡 &nbsp;I like to explore new trends and learn new technologies. </br>
   🌱 &nbsp;I work with reactjs, nextjs, chakra ui, typescript, tailwindcss and more...</br>
   🚧 &nbsp;I'm currently working on developing new projects to enhance my learning  ... </br>
   💬 &nbsp;Feel free to reach out to me for collaborations, volunteering or just for some interesting discussion. </br>
-  📫 &nbsp;You can reach me via email at gominamaryam@gmail.com
+  📫 &nbsp;You can reach me via email at

 </p>
 <br>